SEHOON-PARK/BIGCON/README.md

 **_Sehoon.Park and Wooheon.Hong, Jeongyeon.Lee, Hyunseo.Park,hyunJoon.Park_**

-The data has to be protected by policy of "Bigcontest Competition of korea"
+The data has to be protected by policy of "Bigcontest Competition of Korea"

 Please ignore this project, if you are an **Unrelated member** or Such a person and so on